flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

-# A machine learning model for week-ahead hypoglycemia prediction from continuous glucose monitoring data
+# Machine learning algorithm for week-ahead hypoglycemia prediction from continuous glucose monitoring data

 This algorithm takes as input the patients' continuous glucose monitoring (CGM) data over a given week, and outputs the probability that each patient will experience a hypoglycemic episode over the subsequent week.